Postgraduate (2 years part-time)

 You’ll benefit from working with students from medical, healthcare and legal backgrounds who will bring different experiences and viewpoints to the subject.

 Delivered in short, intensive blocks of teaching, this part-time course is accessible to busy medical and legal professionals.
-It's taught jointly by staff from by Anglia Law School and our Faculty of Medical Science, reflecting its inter-professional ethos.
+It's taught jointly by staff from by Faculty of Business and Law and our Faculty of Health, Education, Medicine and Social Care, reflecting its inter-professional ethos.

 Course Leader: Kathy McMahon